NCAA March Madness 2004: Player Names

 Players are not given names in the game because of rights of the NCAA to its players, as including names would have required the NCAA to pay the players.
 Players can still give the players names, and some players are recognizable, such as 2004 NBA draft prospects Josh Childress (Stanford), Ben Gordon, and Emeka Okafor (Connecticut).

 Extras

 Extras in the game feature the cameos of NBA rookies Carmelo Anthony, Chris Bosh, and Kirk Hinrich and rowdy college fans and NCAA head coaches saying "EA Sports, It's In The Game".
 For added realism, NCAA head basketball coaches offer defensive and offensive strategies.

 Controls

 The game is the first in the series to feature freestyle moves and separate buttons for dunks and layups and the ability to perform an alley-oop.
 Also the player can make decisions in mid-air and make adjusted shots.

 Reception

 The game received "favorable" reviews on both platforms according to the review aggregation website Metacritic.
+Tokyo Drifter of GamePro said of the game, "By a fair margin, NCAA March Madness 2004 comes out on top in the showdown against ESPN College Basketball 2K4[sic].
+Online support for the Xbox version would have made its victory complete for this year."